-Our founder and resident consultant is Níall Tierney.
+Our resident legal consultant is Níall Tierney.
 Níall is an Intellectual Property attorney with over 25 years private practice and in-house experience gained in Ireland, the United Kingdom and Switzerland.

-Níall qualified as an Irish Barrister-at-Law in July 1993 and subsequently an Irish Registered Trade Mark Attorney in 1994.
+Níall was called to the Irish Bar in July 1993 and subsequently qualified as an Irish Registered Trade Mark Attorney in 1994.
 He was registered as a Professional Representative of the European Union Intellectual Property Office on 2nd February 1996.

 Níall spent five years as an associate at a leading Intellectual Property law practice in Dublin, Ireland.
 He then moved to London in 1998, where worked in senior private practice roles for leading ‘magic’ and ‘silver circle’ full service law firms for 15 years.
 During his time in the United Kingdom, Níall qualified as an English solicitor (no longer practising).
 He also became a United Kingdom Registered Trade Mark Attorney.